oracle-livelabs/apex/apex-professional-hol8/introduction.md

 Once you complete this workshop, Customers will be able to:

-- Review the items in the shopping cart
+- Review the items in the shopping cart.
-- Edit the quantity of the items
+- Edit the quantity of the items.
-- Remove an item
+- Remove an item.
-- Clear the shopping cart
+- Clear the shopping cart.
-- Proceed to checkout
+- Proceed to checkout.

 ### Recap